ValtoForks/dgl/tutorials/003-model-loading.md

 addPointLight(Vector3f(0, 5, 5));
 ```

 Viola, you now have your Blender scene in DGL.
-Have Fun!
+Have fun!